TYPES OF CONTRIBUTIONS

 PEER-REVIEW SYSTEM

-The JGSB uses the single-blind, peer-review system.
-The submitted manuscripts will preliminary be evaluated by the Editorial Board, and if journal scope and submission conditions are met, the manuscripts will be evaluated by, at least, two specialists (reviewers/referees) on the subjects focused in the work.
+The JGSB uses the single-blind, peer-reviewed system to improve the quality of manuscripts and to ensure the maintenance of standards and credibility.
+The submitted manuscripts will preliminarily be evaluated by the Editorial Board, and if journal scope and submission conditions are met, the manuscripts will be evaluated by at least two experts (reviewers/referees) on the subjects focused on the work.
 Please find the evaluation form and evaluation criteria here.

-Editor and/or associate editor names are disclosed to both authors and reviewers.
-The author names are disclosed to the reviewers, whereas the reviewers' identity is hidden by default, and will only be disclosed if they so wish.
+The names of the editor and associate editor will be disclosed to the authors and reviewers.
+The author names are disclosed to the reviewers, whereas the reviewers’ identities are hidden by default and will only be disclosed if they wish.

-Reviewers are asked to return the reports within 30 days.
-The reviewers' comments/reports are transmitted to the corresponding author, who must return the corrected manuscript within 60 days (after that re-submission is necessary).
+Reviewers will be asked to return the reports within 30 days.
+The reviewers' comments/reports are transmitted to the corresponding author, who must return the corrected manuscript within 60 days (after that, re-submission is necessary).
 Manuscripts with "revise" decisions that are not returned within four months will be archived.

 The final version is approved by the Editor-in-Chief based on the recommendations of the editor responsible for the manuscript processing (Editor-in-Chief, Associate/Section Editor, Guest Editor, or ad hoc Editor).